 On April 28th 2014 the Appellate Division issued an unpublished decision in the post-judgment case of Fox v.
 Fox, A-2339-12T1, 2014 WL 1660394 (N.J.
 Super.
 Ct.
 App.
 Div.).
 The Appellate Division reversed and remanded the trial court’s decisions to deny Dorothy Fox n/k/a Lamuraglia’s motion to modify child support.
 Ms. Lamuraglia was seeking to terminate her child support on the grounds that the child was about to start college.
 The trial court’s reasoning at the time of the decision was that Ms. Lamuraglia failed to present prima facia evidence of changed circumstances that would warrant a reduction in child support under the polestar case of Lepis v.
 Lepis, 83 N.J.
 139 (1980).
-In reversing and remanding the lower file0002022362803court’s decision, the court cited to Jacoby v.
+In reversing and remanding the lower court’s decision, the court cited to Jacoby v.
 Jacoby 427 N.J.Super.
 109, 113 (App.Div.2012).

 In the Jacoby case the Appellate Division addressed whether child support should be reduced when a child goes to college.
 The Appellate Division confirmed that a child’s attendance at college is a change in circumstance warranting a review of child support, but held that there is no presumption that a child’s need for financial support lessens because the child attends college.
 Rather, each case is fact sensitive and depends on the factors of N.J.S.A.
 2A:34-23(a).
 The Appellate Division agreed that the Defendant had experienced a change of circumstance due to the decline in his income but also found that the Defendant had failed to establish that the children’s needs were reduced because they were in college.